foundryserver/infrastructure/Mongo/readme.md

 # Install and Setup of Replicated Mongo db

 This will be in a VM on each hypervisor to provide HA.
-We will be using a stock ubuntu 22.04.3 Release.
+We will be using a stock ubuntu 22.04.3 Release

 ## Proxmox VM Settings